Puri12/docker-release-maker/README.md

   than a branch or PR build.

  If `INTEGRATION_TEST_SCRIPT` is not set, the default [integration_test.sh](integration_test.sh) is invoked.
+This takes the following
+ parameters:
+1. An image tag or hash (mandatory)
+1. An 'is-release' flag (default: false)
+1. A 'test-candidate' flag (default: false)

-The script will perform the following:
+The script will perform the following actions:

-* Invoke [Snyk](https://snyk.io/) container testing against the built image.
+* Invoke [Snyk](https://snyk.io/) container testing against the supplied image.
 * If the release flag is set it will register the image with Snyk for ongoing monitoring.
-* If the file `func-tests/run-functests` (in the product Docker repository) exists and is executable it is invoked with the image tag or hash.
+* If `test_candidate` flag is `true`, and the file `func-tests/run-functests` (in the product Docker repository) exists and is executable it is invoked with the image.
 For an example of this see [the Jira container functests](https://bitbucket.org/atlassian-docker/docker-atlassian-jira/src/master/) functional testing script.
 Optionally, this script can be overridden via the environment variable `FUNCTEST_SCRIPT`.